haimgel/quip_notifier/README.md

  * This app is good enough for me but no more: **this is a quick one-evening project because Quip was giving me rage fits, it's nowhere near production quality.**

+### TODOs

+ * It would be nice to pull all the missed messages once the program re-connects, so no messages are missed if laptop was closed, offline, etc.
+ * The app should notify if/when it crashes and stops delivering messages.
+ * Find out about token validity.
+It might expire on me here, and I have no way of knowing when.

 ## How to install and use it

  * Clone the repo